Oakland or Los Angeles, CA Office

 - Strong legal writing, analytical and advocacy skills.

 - Familiarity and passion for civil rights protections and public benefits applicable to older adults (e.g., Medicaid, Medicare, SSI, Social Security, or the Americans with Disabilities Act).

 - Commitment to using the law to address systemic injustice and resulting inequities.

 - Diversity of personal and professional experience.

-Salary for this position will range from starting at $76,500 and increases based on a salary scale commensurate with experience.
-Justice in Aging also offers a competitive benefits package, including health, dental and life insurance; flexible reimbursement plan; 403(b) retirement savings plan; parental leave, and generous vacation policy.
+Salary for this position for a person with seven years of legal experience will start at $83,500, with increases based on a salary scale commensurate with experience.
+Justice in Aging also offers a competitive benefits package, including health, dental and life insurance; flexible reimbursement plan; 403(b) retirement savings plan; paid parental leave; and generous vacation policy.

-Please submit the following to Katrina Cohens, email@example.com:
+Please submit the following to Shelby Minister at firstname.lastname@example.org: